 The best part about Thuja?
 Blocking neighbors while taking very little yard space.
 But the other huge perk is that Thuja Green Giants grow in a uniform shape and height.
 So, you get that classic French Renaissance look without having to prune or shear, and you get a strong framework with which to plan your garden.
 Use Thujas for property borders and green fencing - flowering shrubs and bushes in front of Thujas is perfect for a complete, layered look.

 FGT Tip: Select the 10-pack of Thujas for a ready-to-go look and easiest planting process.
 You can knock out your foundation planting with one easy package.

 It may not be what you expect for greenery or a backdrop, but hear us out: Lemon Grass offers easy planting, aroma and greenery for a polished palette.
 And though it's a perennial, you get multiple months of visual interest and the perfect something for filling in bare spots.
 Plus, it adapts well to finicky areas and low spots in your garden.

-So, these top three foundational plants are a great start, but if you're looking for accessory plants and complementary, colorful pieces, see more here...you'll be well on your way to a complete, upgraded look for curb appeal and beyond!
+So, these top three foundational plants are a great start, but if you're looking for accessory plants and complementary, colorful pieces, check out our collection of shrubs and hedges...you'll be well on your way to a complete, upgraded look for curb appeal and beyond!